 On-farm salinity control implementation has been underway on the Big Sandy River Unit since 1988.
-The original goal for salinity reduction is 69 percent complete and wildlife habitat replacement is complete.
-Consequently, more than 57,000 tons of annual salt control have been achieved.
+The original goal for salinity reduction is 69 percent complete and wildlife habitat replacement is complete, though there may have been some loss of habitat in recent years.
+More than 57,000 tons of annual salt control has been achieved.
 On this project, where practical, farmers have converted nearly all surface flood irrigation to low-pressure sprinkler irrigation systems for salinity control.
 The Eden Valley Irrigation Company is replacing a significant portion of the canal delivery system with buried pipeline.
 Phase 1, initiated in 2007, and Phase 2 are essentially complete.
 Some small increase in on-farm system improvements is expected to occur as a result of the completion of these two phases.